Hemdat: History

-Hemdat was first established in 1979 as a pioneer Nahal military outpost that was soon thereafter demilitarized and turned into a kibbutz when turned over to residential purposes to a group of pioneers from Hashomer Hatzair and Israel Boy and Girl Scouts Federation.
+Hemdat was first established in 1979, as a pioneer Nahal military outpost that was soon thereafter demilitarized and turned into a kibbutz when turned over to residential purposes to a group of pioneers from Hashomer Hatzair and Israel Boy and Girl Scouts Federation.
 Due to the harsh living conditions of the valley (intense heat, distant location) and other obstacles, this group abandoned the kibbutz and the village was returned to the Israel Defense Forces Nahal brigade.
 In 1997, a new group organized by the Amana settlement organization and moved to resettle Hemdat.
-This group was made up of students at the Bnei David pre-military yeshiva academy in Eli and one family named Shitrit.
+This group was made up of students at the Bnei David Mechina pre-military yeshiva academy in Eli and one family named Shitrit.

 Education

 Three months after the re-founding of the village, a religious pre-military academy was established called Hemdat Yehuda.

 Other educational institutions include a nursery school and a kindergarten.
 Young children learn at the elementary school on the Sde Eliyahu kibbutz.
 The older youth learn at the Sde Eliyahu High School, and other institutions in the area and elsewhere.